smedina-upc/ihlt/s1/framework.md

 #### Mandatory exercises & projects:

-* a set of exercises solved in lab sessions (individual)
+* a set of exercises solved in lab sessions (in pairs)

 * the project Semantic Textual Similarity (in pairs)